-Shawnee Peak, an active member of the NSAA Sustainable Slopes program, strives to be a leader in the ski industry with a focus on environmental stewardship and being a responsible citizen of Mother Earth.
+Shawnee Peak, an active member of the NSAA Sustainable Slopes program, strives to be a leader in the ski industry with a focus on environmental stewardship and being a responsible citizen for the environment.
 Each year, management identifies areas of investment with the dual goal of achieving savings from both a financial and consumption standpoint.
 Each of Shawnee's facilities and business units are constantly reviewed to ensure they are in compliance with standards.

 SKI Magazine and the National Ski Areas Association (NSAA) honored Shawnee Peak with the 2015 Golden Eagle Awards for Environmental Excellence.
 The Golden Eagle Awards are the ski industry’s most prestigious honor for recognizing resort environmental programs and projects.

 Snowmaking operations use the most energy on the mountain.
 Shawnee Peak’s snowmaking fleet consists of only high-efficiency snowguns that achieve compressed air savings of up to 75%.
 Several years ago, Shawnee Peak made the transition to run only on low-E tower and fan guns for snowmaking and each off-season we continue to add additional guns to our fleet.
 We believe we have one of, if not the most, energy-efficient on-hill infrastructure in the industry.

 For the 2016-2017 ski season we have added HKD Klik semi-automated snowgun hydrants to the Pine Slope.
 These guns are much more efficient and will allow us to start-up and shut-down faster, thus allowing for more efficiency and less energy.